Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Background: Hybrid Modeling

 Unless stated otherwise, we consider the combination of the two as a general function composition:

-While more complex, nested compositions can be considered as well, we stick to this simple form for clarity.
-Note also that hybrid models in practice may contain further operations such as numerical integration over time; for example, it is typical to use hybrid neural ODEs, $y = \operatorname{ODESolve} ( h_{\theta,\phi}(x;t)=0 )$, in modeling dynamical systems.
-We omit such operations too for simplicity.
+While more complex, nested compositions can be considered as well, to avoid clutter we stick to this simple form, which already may cause the issue discussed below.
+Note also that hybrid models in practice may contain further operations such as numerical integration over time; for example, it is typical to use hybrid neural ODEs, $y = \operatorname{ODESolve} ( h_{\theta,\phi}(x;t)=0 )$, in modeling dynamical systems \citep{yinAugmentingPhysicalModels2021}.
+We omit such operations for notational simplicity.